tushars00d/Yummerz/README.md

 It also allowed fast iteration while learning cloud-hosted database deployment.

-### Why Cloudinary

-Restaurant and rider images are real application assets and should not be stored in application containers.
-Cloudinary made media handling simpler and more realistic from a production standpoint.

 ### Why Docker + Render + Vercel

 I wanted the project to reflect real deployment practices.